 Word of King’s murder spread quickly and determined citizens were ready to end the political corruption at any cost.
-Soon, a citizens delegate approached William T. Coleman, who had belong to the Vigilance Committee of 1851, asking him to form another vigilante group to take measures against the politicians.
+Soon, a citizens delegate approached William T. Coleman, who had belonged to the Vigilance Committee of 1851, asking him to form another vigilante group to take measures against the politicians.
 At first, Coleman was reluctant but was soon convinced there was no alternative.
-A call for arms was soon soon made signed by the “Committee of Thirteen,” the same title under which the Vigilance Committee of 1851 was disbanded.
+A call for arms was soon made signed by the “Committee of Thirteen,” the same title under which the Vigilance Committee of 1851 was disbanded.

-Weary of the corruption, response was immediate and organization of a new vigilante group was rapid.
+Weary of the corruption, the response was immediate and the organization of a new vigilante group was rapid.
 Charles Doane, an experienced soldier was given charge of the military details and soon took over a commercial warehouse which he converted as an armory and drill hall.
 Sacramento Street, it was popularly named Fort Gunnybags, was complete with cannons mounted behind its walls and served as the vigilante group’s headquarters.

-The politicians were obviously dismayed at the suddenness of the groups preparation.
+The politicians were obviously dismayed at the suddenness of the groups’ preparation.
 Resisting, they immediately gathered up the police and a number of hoodlum constituents and began to attack the vigilantes’ headquarters.
 However, their efforts were faint-hearted in the face of the determined attitude of the vigilantes.

 The politicians then appealed to Governor J. Neely Johnson, but when he failed to intervene, they requested help from the federal forces, who also failed to assist.

-The Sunday following King’s murder, the well armed Vigilance Committee overpowered the guards at the jail and removed Casey and another prisoner named Charles Cora, returning them to the warehouse.
+The Sunday following King’s murder, the well-armed Vigilance Committee overpowered the guards at the jail and removed Casey and another prisoner named Charles Cora, returning them to the warehouse.
 There, they were given a fair trial, found guilty, and were publicly executed.

 Though the political machine was thoroughly cowed, the Committee continued its efforts to purify the government by exiling politicians, criminals, and taking the reins of government.
 Once the corrupted officials were replaced and their “messes” cleaned up, the Vigilance Committee disbanded, thus ending one of the most remarkable instances of a revolt by decent citizens against a corrupt city government.